 This Tomatillo Green-Chili Salsa is a Chipotle Copycat recipe of their medium salsa.
 It uses canned tomatillos and chilies, meaning all the flavor without the hassle of cleaning and roasting fresh tomatillos and tomatoes.
 Realistic for busy weeknights and impromptu hosting!

-Have this salsa ready to pair with Chipotle Corn Salsa, copycat Chipotle Black Beans and Cilantro Lime Rice!
+Have this salsa ready to pair with my other Chipotle copycat recipes: roasted chili-corn salsa, black Beans and cilantro lime rice!

 Most of the flavor from salsas comes from roasting and charring the vegetables.
 Knowing this, I tested this recipe using fresh tomatillos, tomatoes and chilis and roasted, then broiled them for over 30 minutes.

 While this did yield a delicious salsa, I knew a salsa recipe that required so much prep work was not practical for my every day life and likely wasn’t practical for yours either.
 There is a reason store-bought salsas are so popular.

 With this in mind, I retested this recipe using canned tomatillos and canned tomatoes and chilies.
 To my pleasant surprise, not only was this 10 times faster to prepare, it tasted BETTER than my salsa made with fresh tomatillos and tomato.

 - It’s fool proof!
 Canned tomatillos and tomatoes means no peeling, scrubbing, chopping or roasting.
 No need to worry about picking a good variety of tomatillos, either.